 And on top of everything is salt, bread and fire – these three elements promised blessings in the future.

 Don’t forget that giving and sharing is not limited to our loved ones or to Christmas time only.
-It can be your neighbour, work colleague or even a complete stranger, there are many people not so fortunate in their lives.
+It can be as simple as visiting your neighbours, surprising your work colleague or getting something for a complete stranger – there are many people not so fortunate in their lives.

-Latvians also love sayings, so I found a few regarding Winter Festival:
+Latvians also love sayings, so I found a few regarding festive season:

 - ‘If you want to know what will happen to you in the future, go to a cattle shed at midnight and hide under a manager.
 Then the horses will speak and tell your future.”